Financial-Times/dotcom-page-kit/packages/anvil-ui-ft-header/README.md

 | data              | object  | false    |          | Navigation data for rendering the header components - takes the shape of [Data Props](#data-props)                |

-## Data Props
+## Navigation data

-Unless the `logo-only` variant is specified the header expects a data object from the [navigation API] to be passed in with the following properties.
+The props object passed to the header component must have a `data` property.
+The data is expected to come from the [navigation API] and should have the following properties.

 |       PROP        |                                                         DESCRIPTION                                                         |
 | ----------------- | --------------------------------------------------------------------------------------------------------------------------- |